stevejarvis/stevejarvis.github.io/_posts/2021-2-18-homemade-power-meter.md

 or [Tweet at me](https://twitter.com/stevenjarvis).
 I'd love a great reason to remember anything I've forgotten to help out.

-_
-Updates:
+_Updates:_

-March 22, 2021 - Fixing some formula formatting.
-They weren't wrong, just not readable.
+_March 22, 2021 - Fixing some formula formatting.
+They weren't wrong, just not... readable._

+_August 24, 2021 - Add PCB/hardware improvement to the list._

-November 4, 2021 - Include graphs and clickable/zoomable photos in the post.
+_November 4, 2021 - Include graphs and clickable/zoomable photos in the post._

-March 30, 2022 - Push mirror of repo to Github and change links to there instead of Gitlab.
-Just because it's a more active open source scene.
+_March 30, 2022 - Push mirror of repo to Github and change links to there instead of Gitlab.
+Just because it's a more active open source scene._
-_